VIDEO: 60 Minutes – Anderson Cooper and David E. Guggenheim Explore Cuba’s Coral Reefs

 DEEP in Enemy Territory: A New Book by Dr. David E. Guggenheim (Fall 2012)

-Deep in Enemy Territory by David E. GuggenheimComing in 2012: Deep in Enemy Territory: An American Marine Scientist’s Mission to Promote Conservation and Friendship in Cuba by David E. Guggenheim.
+Deep in Enemy Territory by David E. GuggenheimComing soon: Deep in Enemy Territory: An American Marine Scientist’s Mission to Promote Conservation and Friendship in Cuba by David E. Guggenheim.

 Synopsis: Marine scientist and conservationist Dr. David E. Guggenheim (the “Ocean Doctor”) tells the story of his decade-long effort to bring collaboration in science and conservation between Cuba and the U.S. to a new level.
 He tells the story against a backdrop of Cold War-era politics, maddening bureaucracy, and the daily challenges of Cuban life while introducing us to Cuba’s unimaginably beautiful underwater ecosystems and the Cuban scientists dedicated to protecting them.
 His story is timely, illustrating how marine biologists have succeeded where diplomats have failed in bringing the two countries closer together.
 Deep in Enemy Territory brings a personal, in-depth view of an enchanted yet troubled island that few Americans have seen for half a century.

-A portion of profits will support The Ocean Foundation’s Cuba Marine Research and Conservation Program.
+A portion of profits will support Ocean Doctor.

 www.DeepInEnemyTerritory.com

-CCuba: The Accidental Eden features The Ocean Foundation's Fernando M. Bretos and David E. Guggenheim
+Cuba: The Accidental Eden features the work of Dr. David E. Guggenheim

-Cuba: The Accidental Eden features The Ocean Foundation's Fernando M. Bretos and David E. Guggenheim
+Cuba: The Accidental Eden features the work of Dr. David E. Guggenheim

-With the episode, “Cuba: The Accidental Eden,” the 2010-11 season premiere of the acclaimed PBS series, “Nature” features The Ocean Foundation’s own Fernando M. Bretos and David E. Guggenheim, along with other Cuban and American colleagues.
-Bretos and Guggenheim have worked together in Cuba for more than a decade and head up The Ocean Foundation’s “Cuba Marine Research and Conservation Program. ” Their work includes joint research expeditions in Cuba’s Gulf of Mexico waters and a major sea turtle conservation project with the University of Havana’s Center for Marine Research (Centro de Investigaciones Marinas).
+With the episode, “Cuba: The Accidental Eden,” the 2010-11 season premiere of the acclaimed PBS series, “Nature” features Dr. David E. Guggenheim, along with other Cuban and American colleagues.
 The episode can be viewed in its entirety online (see below) and is now available on DVD and Blu-ray disc.

 Farmed Salmon Exposed: Washington, DC Premiere